CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 #### boundingVolume.cell

 An array of 10 numbers that defines a geodesic quadrilateral cell.
 The first 8 elements are 4 pairs of EPSG:4979 coordinates in degrees in counterclockwise order, and the last 2 elements are heights in meters above the WGS84 ellipsoid.

+When using the quadtree tiling scheme, the first split axis is defined through the midpoint of the geodesic between the first and second point and the midpoint of the geodesic between the third and the fourth point.
+The second split axis is defined through the midpoint of the geodesic between the second and third point and the midpoint of the geodesic between the fourth and the first point.
+When using the octree tiling scheme, an additional split axis is defined at `(maxHeight - minHeight) * 0.5`.

 * **Type**: `number` `[10]`
 * **Required**: No